fuuwille/zuord.js/web/docs/zuord/introduction.md

 # Zuord

-Zuord (German for: assign, map) is a highly abstracted library that enables compile-time type inference for runtime operations without requiring schema definitions.
+Zuord (from the German word for 'assign' or 'map') is a highly abstracted library that enables compile-time type inference for runtime operations without requiring schema definitions.

 ## The Power and Limits of TypeScript